moq-wg/moq-transport/draft-lcurley-warp.md

 * MAY contain any number of frames/samples.
 * MAY have gaps between frames/samples.
 * MAY overlap with other objects.
 This means timestamps may be interleaved between objects.
-* MAY reference frames in other objects, but only if listed as a dependency.

 Media objects are encoded using a specified container ({{containers}}).